dxatscale/sfpowerscripts/features.md

 * All functionality instrumented with StatsD, as well as Log Based metrics\* to build dashboards the way you want it.

-\*Log Based Metrics are slated for release in March 2021